Motion Control Workshop: System Components and Integration

 Each participant will apply motion control concepts on equipment dedicated for their use.
 The set of equipment includes industrial-grade controllers and servo motor/drive systems, and a variety of motion systems (loads, guides, transmissions, and couplings).
 Different combinations of the equipment subsystems will be used to demonstrate the performance differences of alternative technologies.

-The lessons and activities in this two-day experience are designed for engineering professionals interested in gaining experience in motion control.
-This workshop is most suitable for participants who have some prior experience using MATLAB or a similar script-based programming environment.
+The lessons and activities in this two-day experience are designed for engineering and manufacturing professionals interested in gaining experience in motion control.
+This workshop is most suitable for participants with a technical background.

 FACILITATORS: